dhis2/training-docs/content/design_for_data_use/tg_users.md

 ## What is this guide?

-This guide is a support document for DHIS2 Academy trainers for the session "User Roles" This session follows the standard Academy training approach with
+This guide is a support document for DHIS2 Academy trainers for the session “User Roles” This session follows the standard Academy training approach with
 1. a live demo session where the trainer demonstrate and explain the features, and

-2. a hands-­on session with exercises where participants get to practice the same features.
+2. a hands-on session with exercises where participants get to practice the same features.

 This guide will help the trainer​ prepare​​ for the live demo session.
 The “Live Demo step by step” section has a detailed walkthrough of all the steps to demonstrate with explanations and screenshots that should be easy to follow.
 Use that when preparing for the live demo session.

-There is also a Quick Guide which lists the steps very briefly and this is meant as a lookup guide or “cheatsheet” WHILE doing the demo, to help the trainer remember all the steps and the flow of the demo.
+There is also a Quick Guide which lists the steps very briefly and this is meant as a lookup guide or “cheat sheet” WHILE doing the demo, to help the trainer remember all the steps and the flow of the demo.

 ## Learning objectives for this session